Movie-App-Project-OAMK-G15/frontend/README.md

 Our relational database was implemented in PostgreSQL in Azure.
 Below is the Entity-Relationship Diagram:

 ![Database Structure](ERD_movie_zone.png)
+Link access to the diagram is at the end of the file

 #### Tables Overview:
 - **Account**: Stores user data (names, contact, bio, photo, credentials).